8. oneSEARCH is the primary search tool to look for books and articles in the Library’s collections.

 While oneSEARCH understands natural language searches, it is good to get into the habit of setting up your searches in terms of keywords, and linking them together using AND.

-For example, if your research question is something like “how has trauma been represented in literature,” then some possible searches would be:
+For example, if your research topic is something like “the legal constrictions on young people (Dreamers) affected by DACA ” then some possible searches would be:

 Tips for searches: Don’t use full sentences or questions